solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 application users of planned and unplanned maintenance.

 > **Note:** Azure Database for MySQL maintenance notifications are
 > incredibly important.
-The database maintenance can take your database
+The database maintenance can take the database
 > and connected applications down for a period of time.

+# Summary

-# MySQL architectures
+TODO \# 11 / MySQL architectures

-As you have progressed through this guide, you have learned about various ways to build and deploy applications using many different services in Azure.
-Although we covered many topics, there are many other creative ways one could build and deploy MySQL-based services.
+By progressing through this guide, there have been various ways presented to build and deploy applications using many different services in Azure.
+Although we covered many topics, there are many other creative and different ways to build and deploy MySQL-based services.

 The [Azure Architecture center] provides many different examples of how to create different architectures.
 Although some of them utilize other